 Radiology and Imaging

-- Bone Densitometry
+- Bone Density

 - Nuclear Medicine

-During an Ultrasound
+During an ultrasound

 Based on the same principles as sonar, a technology used to detect underwater objects, the transducer generates and receives high-frequency sound waves that can't be heard by the human ear.

-After an UltrasoundWhen the test is complete, you may return to normal activities unless your doctor tells you otherwise.
+When the exam is completed, you may return to normal activities, unless your provider tells you otherwise.